Pippa had been looking all over for Emil. She finally found him in the backyard with Brownie.

 Both dolls had to think about all the things a doll shouldn't do.

 "Now," Emil went on, "I'm not talking about bragging," he said.
 "That's when you tell someone how wonderful you are because you did something well.
-That can make the other doll feel bad for not being as good at it.
+That can make the other doll feel bad for maybe not being as good at that thing you did well.
 You can talk about something you're proud about, but by telling how it made you feel, not that you're wonderful because of it.
 If you brag about it, other dolls will stop listening."

 Then Emil remembered that Pippa had come to ask him something.
 "Nothing is too personal for me, Pippa," he told her.
 "What did you want to know."